Chettinad Spice Mix

 Pro Tips:

-- Add a little salt to the whole spices before grinding (this will help with heat generated during grinding and avoid overheating which can lead to loss of essential oils).
+• Add a small pinch of salt to the whole spices before grinding.
+This helps reduce heat buildup during grinding and prevents the loss of essential oils.

 Comments